subodhadhikari2023/subodhadhikari2023/README.md

 # Subodh Adhikari

 ## About Me
 Hi, I'm Subodh Adhikari, an MCA student with a keen interest in the world of computers and programming.
-I love learning new things, especially in the fields of backend development, Java, Cloud Technology, Distributed Computing, and Network Computing.
+I love learning new things, especially in the fields of backend development, Java, Cloud Technology, Distributed Computing, LINUX systems and Computer Networks.
 ## Get in Touch
 - **[LinkedIn:](https://www.linkedin.com/in/subodh-adhikari-4b811a296/)**
 - **[Email:](mailto:subodhadhikari2023@outlook.com)**